godotengine/godot-docs/getting_started/step_by_step/exporting.rst

 The second button, "Export Project", creates a complete executable version of your game, such as an `.apk` for Android or an `.exe` for Windows.

-In the "Resources" and "Features" tabs you can customize how the game is exported for each platform.
+In the "Resources" and "Features" tabs, you can customize how the game is exported for each platform.
 We can leave those settings alone for now.

 Exporting by platform